Recruit CRM

 • Be proactive: Know your target audience and be a part of a conversation.
 Show that you are aware of industry trends, as well as being able to communicate the value you offer employees(opens in a new tab).
 For example, if you work at a software company, review a new SaaS tool(opens in a new tab) that has been released recently.
 If you work in a restaurant chain, discuss trending topics like ghost kitchens(opens in a new tab).

 • Be visible: Make sure that your social media profiles are updated regularly with relevant content.
 This will keep your employer brand top-of-mind amongst potential hires as they browse their newsfeeds.
-It is always recommendable to use social media analytics tools to get actionable insights.
+If you’re looking to improve user onboarding or in-app experiences as part of your recruitment platform, consider Appcues alternatives(opens in a new tab) like Flook or Pendo.
+These tools help create interactive product tours and onboarding flows without coding, improving candidate and recruiter engagement.
+It is always recommendable to use social media analytics tools(opens in a new tab) to get actionable insights.

 • Be approachable: Candidates should feel comfortable approaching the company via its social media channels.
 Make it clear that you’re approachable by answering questions quickly and diligently, but don't bombard social media followers(opens in a new tab) with too many updates or promotional material unless it's contracted in the job description!
 To manage your socials more effectively, you can use tools such as sprout social or any other sprout social alternatives(opens in a new tab).